mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 - I do use augmentation during inference - AAIVR - like most other approaches on ARC-AGI.
 This is the one part of my model that is not "bitter lesson" pilled.
 Obviously, I hate it.
 My main focus next will be to remove this.
 I am confident of being able to do so without losing performance.

 ## Why does this work?

+> Being honest, idk.
+This is ongoing research.
+I am posting things as they evolve.
+Here is my best guess below.
+There are other theories - some ppl think its the 3D RoPE.
+I will keep running ablations and update the blog as I get new information.
+I encourage you to do so too

+My best guess - **Compression**.
 There are 3 questions to be answered here
 1) Why is compression useful?
 2) Why would compressing these extra grids help?
 3) How to compress something?

 **How is compression useful?**
 Empirically, we have found that greater the compression of a model, the greater the intelligence and generalisation.
 This has been studied under MDL and Kolmogorov complexity extensively.